-Cooperate with the LA in reviewing the provision that is available locally and developing the local offer.

-Do all it can to make sure that every pupil with SEND gets the support they need.

-Make sure that pupils with SEND engage in the activities of the school alongside pupils who don't have SEND.

-Make sure that the school has arrangements in place to support any pupils with medical conditions.
+- Cooperate with the LA in reviewing the provision that is available locally and developing the local offer. - Do all it can to make sure that every pupil with SEND gets the support they need - Make sure that pupils with SEND engage in the activities of the school alongside pupils who don't have SEND. - Make sure that the school has arrangements in place to support any pupils with medical conditions.

-Make sure that pupils with SEND have access to a broad and balanced curriculum.

-Make sure the school has a clear approach to identifying and responding to SEND.

-Ensure the school keeps accurate records and keeps up to date the provision made for pupils with SEND.

-Ensures that the school publishes information on the school website about how the SEND policy is implemented, in a SEN information report.

-Ensure that information about the arrangements for the admission of disabled children, the steps taken to prevent disabled children being treated less favourably than others, the facilities provided to assist access of disabled children, and the school's accessibility plans, are published.

-Make sure that there is a qualified teacher designated as SENDCO for the school and that the key responsibilities of the role are set out, and monitor the effectiveness of how these are carried out.
+- Make sure that pupils with SEND have access to a broad and balanced curriculum. - Make sure the school has a clear approach to identifying and responding to SEND. - Ensure the school keeps accurate records and keeps up to date the provision made for pupils with SEND. - Ensures that the school publishes information on the school website about how the SEND policy is implemented, in a SEN information report. - Ensure that information about the arrangements for the admission of disabled children, the steps taken to prevent disabled children being treated less favourably than others, the facilities provided to assist access of disabled children, and the school's accessibility plans, are published. - Make sure that there is a qualified teacher designated as SENCO for the school and that the key responsibilities of the role are set out, and monitor the effectiveness of how these are carried out. - Determine their approach to using their resources to support the progress of pupils with SEND.

-6.3 The SEND Trustee
+The SEND Trustee

-The SEND trustee is Roger Butterfield.
+The SEND Trustee is TBA